yoursorrow/wdyjd-ransomware-open/README.md

 #coding style
-  everything is neat, and in its own function which keeps the _Load to a minimum adding functions is easy, and reading the hooks and callbacks is easy.
+  -everything is neat, and in its own function which keeps the _Load to a minimum -adding functions is easy, and reading the hooks and callbacks is easy.

-  please commit and fork to your heart's content.
+  -please commit and fork to your heart's content.

-sincerely,
+-sincerely,
-yoursorrow
+-yoursorrow